CBP Currency Seizures

 The civil asset forfeiture attorneys in Tampa, FL, have represented clients in various seizure cases.
 Most of these seizures were conducted with federal agents with CBP or HSI involving more than $10,000 in cash.

 No matter the value of property seized, an attorney can help you fight to get the property back with interest.

-If your property was seized by agents with Homeland Security Investigations (HSI) or U.S. Customs and Board Protection (CBP), then contact an experienced criminal defense attorney in Tampa, Hillsborough County, FL, at Sammis Law Firm.
+If your property was seized by agents with Homeland Security Investigations (HSI) or U.S. Customs and Board Protection (CBP), then contact an experienced criminal defense attorney in Tampa, Hillsborough County, FL.

 The attorneys at Sammis Law Firm are experienced in helping travelers get their money or U.S. Currency back after a CBP seizure for forfeiture.

 We help clients file a verified claim letter, which starts the 90-day deadline for returning all of the money or filing a “complaint for forfeiture” in federal court.
 If federal agents illegally took your money at the airport, don’t let them keep it.

-Reasons Not to Ignore the CBP “Notice of Seizure” Letter
+Reasons Not to Ignore the Customs “Notice of Seizure” Letter from CBP